 CARING FOR YOUR PET SNAKE

 Snakes are interesting and easy to care for.
 There are a large variety of species suitable to the home environment.
-These snakes are members of two families, the Boidae and the Colubridae.
-The Boidae family consists mainly of Pythons and Boas.
-The Colubridae family includes Kings, Corns and Garters.
+Most snakes at Petland are members of the Boidae, Colubridae, or Pythonidae families.
+The Boidae family consists of Boas, while the Pythonidae is home to pythons.
+The Colubridae family is incredibly diverse, and includes Kingsnakes, Cornsnakes, and Milksnakes.

-Snakes can be found in deserts, savannas and rainforests with conditions ranging from the cool temperature to the hot tropics.
+Snakes can be found in deserts, savannas and rainforests with conditions ranging from temperate to tropical.
 Different species have adapted to living in trees, in water, on the ground or in burrows.

 A Snake's Social Graces

 Snakes do not require social interaction.
-In fact, most snakes are quiet and reclusive, spending much time in their favourite retreats conserving energy between feedings.
+In fact, most snakes are quiet and reclusive, spending much of their time in their favourite retreats conserving energy between feedings.
 Most snakes can be handled for short periods at a time, but over-handling can cause stress.
-There are times when they will prefer to be left alone.
-These times include the moulting periods and feeding times.
+There are times when they will prefer to be left alone, including shedding periods and feeding times.

 One, Two or More?

 It is never wise to mix different species of snakes together as they may interpret one another as a threat or competition for food.
 Some species are cannibalistic, and may predate on each other if allowed the opportunity.